elias-berg/Advent_of_Code/README.md

 ### 2021

+I actually started this year after I completed 2022, so it's continuation of the pattern of using any language I felt like for each problem.

 | Day  | Name                                 | Language   |
 | ---- | ------------------------------------ | ---------- |
 | *1*  | [Sonar Sweep](./2021/1)              | Clojure    |